homebound-team/beam/docs/layouts.md

 </FocusedFormLayout>
 ```

 When `isDirty` returns true, Cancel, in-app React Router navigation, and tab close/refresh ask the user to confirm before leaving.
+Confirming Discard on Cancel lets `onCancel`'s navigation through without a second prompt — do not clear dirty first.
 Requires a data router (`RouterProvider` / `createBrowserRouter`) for in-app blocking.
 Do **not** also register the same form with an app-level navigation check (e.g. `useRegisterNavigationCheck`) — only one `useBlocker` should guard the page.

 #### Allowing route changes that stay on the same form